3slab/VdmLibraryBundle/Resources/docs/produce/doctrine.md

     $repo->findOneBy([ 'reference' => $baz->getReference() ]);
 ```

+## Deserializaion

+For the transport to know to which class the payload should be deserialized, you must provide the entity's fully qualified class name in the message's metadata, under the key `entity`.
+Example `[ 'entity' => 'App\Entity\Foo' ]`.

 ## Limitations

 You cannot use different connections for different entities within one single transport.
 Should you have such a need, you should define one transport per connection, extends the library's Message (one per producer) and route the correct message to the correct producer.